 - B.1.617.2 (Delta): Found in the United States in March 2021.

 These variants seem to spread more easily, particularly among those who are not vaccinated.
-Studies suggest that the currently available COVID-19 vaccines are effective against these variants.
+Among those who are vaccinated, immunity may decrease over time and due to changes in variants.
+Studies suggest that boosters increase immunity to COVID-19, which can:

 - Help you avoid getting a COVID-19 infection